KatherineMichel/digital-commonplace/README.md

 https://github.com/sdmg15/Best-websites-a-programmer-should-visit#general-coding-advice | sdmg15/Best-websites-a-programmer-should-visit: Some useful websites for programmers.

-https://jvns.ca/blog/2021/10/21/how-to-get-useful-answers-to-your-questions/ | How to get useful answers to your questions https://jvns.ca/blog/good-questions/ | How to ask good questions

 https://twitter.com/mattrickard/status/1492548554426048514 | Matt Rickard on Twitter: "Hire drivers, not passengers.
 No more pair programming. https://t.co/Hels2TE1sG" / Twitter